Mary Sey

-Mary Mam Yassin Sey, also known as Mary Mam Yassin Sey and Mary Mamyassin Sey, is a Gambian judge who currently serves as a Justice of the Supreme Court of the Gambia and was also a Judge of the Supreme Court of Vanuatu.
+Mary Mam Yassin Sey, also known as Mary Mamyassin Sey (21 March 1952 – 20 August 2024), was a Gambian judge who previously served as a Justice of the Supreme Court of the Gambia and was also a Judge of the Supreme Court of Vanuatu.

 Early judicial career

-Sey has worked for the United Nations (UN) and the Economic Community of West African States (ECOWAS) in Liberia, and also as a legal adviser in the Office of the Special Representative of the Executive Secretary of ECOWAS.
+Sey worked for the United Nations (UN) and the Economic Community of West African States (ECOWAS) in Liberia, and also as a legal adviser in the Office of the Special Representative of the Executive Secretary of ECOWAS.
 In February 2007, Sey had been appointed to the High Court of Sierra Leone as part of the British Council's Justice Sector Development Programme.
-During her time in Sierra Leone, she convicted a government years in a corruption case to five years.
+During her time in Sierra Leone, she convicted and sentenced a government minister in a corruption case to five years.
 She served until November 2010, when she was sent by the Commonwealth Secretariat to serve as a judge in Swaziland.
 She served a two-year contract before being reassigned.